Jewish tribes of Arabia: Rise of Islam

 The Jewish tribes played a significant role during the rise of Islam.
 Muhammad had many contacts with Jewish tribes, both urban and nomadic.
 The eating of pork has always been strongly prohibited in both religions.

 In the Constitution of Medina, Jews were given equality to Muslims in exchange for political loyalty and were allowed to practice their own culture and religion.
 A significant narrative symbolising the inter-faith harmony between early Muslims and Jews is that of the Rabbi Mukhayriq.
 The Rabbi was from Banu Nadir and fought alongside Muslims at the Battle of Uhud and bequeathed his entire wealth to Muhammad in the case of his death.
 He was subsequently called "the best of the Jews" by Muhammad.
 Later, as Muhammad encountered opposition from the Jews, Muslims began to adopt a more negative view on the Jews, seeing them as something of a fifth column.
 Early Muslim conquests resulted in the exile of the Banu Qainuqa and Banu Nadir, two of the main three Jewish tribes from Medina, and the mass execution of all male adults of the Banu Qurayza clan.

-Some historians, like Guillaume, sees the attacks on the Banu Qaynuqa for their hostility against the Muslims and for mocking them.
+Some historians, like Guillaume, see the attacks on the Banu Qaynuqa for their hostility against the Muslims and for mocking them.
 They left for modern-day Der'a in Syria.
 In one account, the Banu Nadir tribe was evicted from Medina after they attempted to assassinate Muhammad.